redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 #### Bootstrapping a Rust WASM app

-I guess the place to start is with the `Cargo.toml` which needs to specify that we need a C-compatible dynamic library, and that we want `wasm-bindgen` to generate the interface for the WASM runtime.
+I guess the place to start is with the `Cargo.toml` which needs to specify that our library will use C-like FFI, and that we want `wasm-bindgen` to generate the interface for the WASM runtime.
 Here are the relevant bits:

 ```toml
 [lib]